derpyzza/river/README.md

 A Small C-inspired language that's transpiled down to human-readable C99 code.

-named river
-cause it flows down to C ( badum tiss )
+named river cause it flows down to C :-)

 River is a lightweight programming language for those who like the DIY, hands off nature of C, but wish for a more modern version with convenience features on top.